Another page about the plaster busts of John Cheere.

 Virgil Demosthenes Palladio Jupiter.

 This information came from Mark Purcell and he obtained it from a document (COL/13/34/35) in the Blickling archive in the Norfolk Record Office.
 The spelling and wording is that of the original document.
+I do not yet have the date of this document.

 Plus, there was a marble bust of Richard Ellys (in the middle of the marble fire place surround?), and one or two extra things (more busts or statues?) in the window bays: